Duy-Phuong/react-docs/react-maximilan.md

 => func presentation component than stateful component => easy to maintain and manage

+A stateful component is a component that manages state, no matter if it's using the useState hook or a class-based approach with the state property.
+A component like the person.js file, so this person component is a stateless component because it has no internal state management and it is a good practice to create as many of these stateless components, also called dumb because they have no internal logic or presentational components because they present something, they output content, they only get external data and output it in a structured way, it is a good practice to use as many of these stateless, dumb, presentational components as possible in your application.

 ### 22. Passing Method References Between Components

 Click on paragraph => have two way to call func with params(use arrow func is not recommend).
 You can pass method like a props `click={this.switchNameHandler.bind(this, 'Max!')`